 Does Iowa have a Cancellation requirement?

-Yes, Iowa allows consumers to cancel at any time within 3 business days from the time the consumer signs the contract.
+Yes, Iowa allows consumers to cancel at any time within 3 days from the date the consumer signs the contract.

 Does Iowa have a Refund requirement?

-Yes, Iowa requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Iowa requires credit services organization to allow consumers a full refund within 10 days from the date they sign the contract.

 Does Iowa require specific Disclosures in their contract?